damienlethiec/after-le-wagon/README.md

 I am really not a front-end expert!
 Please forgive my mistakes and my lack of resources 😉

-1. Improve your design skills and learn [Tailwind], it is amazing.
+1. Improve your design skills with [Refactor UI].
+1. Learn [Tailwind], it is amazing.
 1. Learn a trendy JS library (React or Vue.js, for example).
 1. Switch to mobile and learn to create native apps for Android & iPhone.